Plymouth School District Report Card

 o We collaborate with the City of Plymouth and many community partners on the Plymouth-Area Info Hub, a website (and companion Facebook page) that strives to be the go-to source for information about Plymouth-area recreation and family-friendly activities.

-o PHS students earned medals in 155 events and Riverview Middle School students another 30 at the Wisconsin School Music Association-sanctioned district musical festival, More than 50 events qualified for the 2023 State Solo & Ensemble, where 6 received Exemplary Performance nominations.
+- PHS students earned medals in 155 events and Riverview Middle School students another 30 at the Wisconsin School Music Association-sanctioned district musical festival.
+More than 50 events qualified for the 2023 State Solo & Ensemble, where 6 received Exemplary Performance nominations.

-- Five students represented the Plymouth School District in the 2021 State Honors Music Project.
+- One student represented the Plymouth School District in the 2023 State Honors Music Project.

 o Band honors